prantikseal/css-flexbox-learnings/3-Wrapping elements with Flexbox/learnings.md

 - This is where we use the flex-wrap property.

-The syntax is:
+- The default value of flex-wrap is nowrap.
+And it is declared as flex-wrap: nowrap;

-    flex-wrap: wrap;
+- The syntax is: flex-wrap: wrap;